keesschollaart81/case.schollaart.net/_posts/2016-10-20-deploy-your-azure-fuctions-using-visual-studio-team-services.md

 Notice this AppService is of ```kind```: ```"functionapp"``` and it has four special and required appsettings.
 You can add your own appsettings as well (```Example_Custom_AppSetting```), this can be useful when you need for example:

 - Use ConnectionStrings in your functions to other resources in your ARM Template
 - Use values/settings from your CI/CD flow via the ARM Template's parameters

-Besides this AppService we need to provision a Storage Account.

 The whole ARM Template is available in [the ARM Template in my example project on GitHub](https://github.com/keesschollaart81/azure-function-deploy/blob/master/AzureFunctionDeployExample/Templates/azuredeploy.json).

 ## Visual Studio Project
-A Visual Studio solution/project is not strictly required when you want to deploy an Azure Function together with an ARM Template.
-In this Example I created a 'Resource Group Project' because (in my experience) functions are usually part of a bigger solution.
-But you can also host your template and function folder structure in your source repository without the solution and project files.
+A Visual Studio solution/project (file) is not strictly required when you want to deploy an Azure Function.
+In this Example I created a Visual Studio project of type 'Resource Group Project'.
+This is because I'd like to work in Visual Studio and because (in my experience) functions are usually part of a bigger solution.
+But you can also host the template and Azure Function's folder structure in your own source repository without the Visual Studio solution and project files.

 <a id="single_image" href="/img/2016/newproject.png" class="fancybox"><img src="/img/2016/newproject_thumb.png"/></a>

-My solution structure looks like this:
+My Visual Studio solution structure looks like this:

  <a id="single_image" href="/img/2016/solutionexplorer.png" class="fancybox"><img src="/img/2016/solutionexplorer_thumb.png"/></a>

  The 'ExampleFunctionApp' in the screenshot above maps to a single FunctionApp (as configured in the ARM Template before).
 Every subfolder (only 'Timer' in this case) is a function within the FunctionApp: a FunctionApp can contain multiple functions.

- Every function consist of at least two files, let start with function.json.
+ Every function consist of at least two files, let start with <b>function.json</b>.
 This file contains the configuration of the function.
-In the Azure Portal, this is the 'Integrate' tab when you edit your function, you can see the underlying JSON by clicking on 'Advanced Editor' in the top-right corner.
+In the Azure Portal, this is the 'Integrate' tab when you edit your function, you can see the underlying JSON in the Azyre Portal by clicking on 'Advanced Editor' in the top-right corner.

 <a id="single_image" href="/img/2016/function_integrate.png" class="fancybox" rel="azureportalfunctions"><img src="/img/2016/function_integrate_thumb.png"/></a> <a id="single_image" href="/img/2016/function_integrate_json.png" class="fancybox" rel="azureportalfunctions"><img src="/img/2016/function_integrate_json_thumb.png"/></a>

-The run.csx file is your Azure Function entry point and contains the C# code of your function.
+The <b>run.csx</b> file is your Azure Function's entry point and contains the C# code of your function.

-If you're using NuGet packages or do other advanced stuff, you might need the project.json file.
+If you're using NuGet packages or do other advanced stuff, you might need and addition third file: the <b>project.json</b> file.
 I included one in my example project for reference.

+When we look in the AppService's underlying filestructure using [Kudu](https://blogs.msdn.microsoft.com/benjaminperkins/2014/03/24/using-kudu-with-windows-azure-web-sites/), it's important to understand that each function (not FunctionApp) has it's own folder in the /site/wwwroot/ folder.
+In my example the /site/wwwroot/ has it's one folder: 'Timer', in this 'Timer' folder are my function's three files.

 ## Deployment alternatives

-In the next two chapters I will use Visual Studio Team Services deploy my Azure Function but you can deploy your Azure Function using other systems as well.
+In the next two chapters I will use Visual Studio Team Services to deploy my Azure Function but you can deploy using other systems as well:

-The ARM Template can be deployed using, [PowerShell](https://azure.microsoft.com/nl-nl/documentation/articles/resource-group-template-deploy/), the [Azure CLI](https://azure.microsoft.com/nl-nl/documentation/articles/xplat-cli-azure-resource-manager/), etc.
+- The ARM Template can be deployed using [PowerShell](https://azure.microsoft.com/nl-nl/documentation/articles/resource-group-template-deploy/), the [Azure CLI](https://azure.microsoft.com/nl-nl/documentation/articles/xplat-cli-azure-resource-manager/), etc.

-The Azure function can be deployed using [all Azure's AppService deployments options](https://azure.microsoft.com/nl-nl/documentation/articles/web-sites-deploy/).
-It's important to know that each function (not FunctionApp) has it's own folder in the /site/wwwroot/ folder, in my example the /site/wwwroot/ has it's one folder: 'Timer', in this 'Timer' folder are my function's three files.
+- The Azure function can be deployed using [all Azure's AppService deployments options](https://azure.microsoft.com/nl-nl/documentation/articles/web-sites-deploy/).

 ## VSTS Build

-In our VSTS Build Definition, we have to copy our template and Azure Function's files to the drop-folder so that our Release Definition can use these files.
+In the VSTS Build Definition, we copy/deploy all the files to the drop folder, in this way, we can use this files in our Release Definition later.

-First, add two 'Copy Files' build steps, let's copy the contents of our 'Templates' folder to the ```$(Build.ArtifactStagingDirectory)\template``` staging directory.
-In the second step copy the contents of the FunctionApp  to the ```$(Build.ArtifactStagingDirectory)\example-function``` staging directory.
+- Add two 'Copy Files' build steps
+- In the first step, copy the contents of the 'Templates' folder to the ```$(Build.ArtifactStagingDirectory)\template``` staging directory
+- In the second step, copy the contents of the FunctionApp  to the ```$(Build.ArtifactStagingDirectory)\example-function``` staging directory.
 The UI can be a little too helpful in the directory-picker, do not select the deepest level in the directory tree (see 3th screenshot).

 Now start a build and confirm that it completes succesfully.